maggick/maggick.github.io/content/DawgCTF2020.md

     e = 347
     ed = 1 mod 953882700

+Then, as we already know `e` we can compute `d` with a simple python loop.

+    :::text
+    >>> i = 347
     >>> while (347*i%953882700 !=1):
     ...     i+=1
     ...
     >>> i
     5497883

-We create a list `c` of the number as in the challenge description.
+We create a list `c` of the number as in the challenge description and decode every element using our RSA numbers.

     :::text
+    >>> c=[346046109,295161774,616062960,<SNIP>,770057231,770121847]
     >>> for elem in c:
     ...     print(chr((elem**5497883)%960242069))

-xhBQCUIcbPf7IN88AT9FDFsqEOOjNM8uxsFrEJZRRifKB1E=|key=visionary
+This was a bit long as a single process is involved but at the end we got the following output: `xhBQCUIcbPf7IN88AT9FDFsqEOOjNM8uxsFrEJZRRifKB1E=|key=visionary`

-I struggle a lot before thinking about that beeing a Vigenere cipher.
+I struggle a lot before thinking about that being a Vigenere cipher using the key `visionary`.
+At first I was thinking about AES (as the other challenges) but we don't have any IV here.

-zJIOHIldUx7QF88MG9FMHxiMGAwNV8wckNjQWZATnxST1Q=
+Once decrypted with the key we get the following: `zJIOHIldUx7QF88MG9FMHxiMGAwNV8wckNjQWZATnxST1Q=`

+We decrypt the base64:

+    :::text
- echo -ne 'czJIOHIldUx7QF88MG9FMHxiMGAwNV8wckNjQWZATnxST1Q=' | base64 -d
+    $ echo -ne 'czJIOHIldUx7QF88MG9FMHxiMGAwNV8wckNjQWZATnxST1Q=' | base64 -d
     s2H8r%uL{@_<0oE0|b0`05_0rCcAf@N|ROT

-And then a ROT47 give us the flag.
+And then a ROT47 give us the flag: `DawgCTF{Lo0k_@t_M3_1_d0_Cr4p7o}`

-DawgCTF{Lo0k_@t_M3_1_d0_Cr4p7o}

-here is the [Cyber Chef receipe](https://gchq.github.io/CyberChef/#recipe=Vigen%C3%A8re_Decode('visionary')From_Base64('A-Za-z0-9%2B/%3D',true)ROT47(47)&input=eGhCUUNVSWNiUGY3SU44OEFUOUZERnNxRU9Pak5NOHV4c0ZyRUpaUlJpZktCMUU9)
+Here is the [Cyber Chef recipe](https://gchq.github.io/CyberChef/#recipe=Vigen%C3%A8re_Decode('visionary')From_Base64('A-Za-z0-9%2B/%3D',true)ROT47(47)&input=eGhCUUNVSWNiUGY3SU44OEFUOUZERnNxRU9Pak5NOHV4c0ZyRUpaUlJpZktCMUU9)

 ## Slide To The Left (350)

-The code is exactly the same as "Right Foot Two Stomps".
+The client code is exactly the same as "Right Foot Two Stomps".

     :::python
     # -*- coding: utf-8 -*-